-PostMX CLI
+PostMX CLI Beta

-The PostMX CLI is a good fit when you want to work from a terminal, wire PostMX into shell scripts, or inspect inboxes quickly during development.
+The PostMX CLI beta is a good fit when you want to work from a terminal, wire PostMX into shell scripts, or inspect inboxes quickly during development.

 The package name is postmx-cli.
 The executable is postmx.